Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.
 2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, a scene could be added where Marcus acknowledges Isabella's concerns, creating a moment of vulnerability that deepens their relationship.
 3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Isabella, Marcus, and Sarah work together to address challenges, emphasizing their evolving relationships.
-- **Isabella Torres**: Advocates for ethical AI usage and social justice.
+- **Isabella Torres**: Advocates for ethical AI usage and social justice, often grappling with the tension between innovation and the need for stability in a rapidly changing environment.
 - **Marcus Reynolds**: Focuses on economic efficiency and national security.

 ### Identified Gaps